joesingo/cms/readme.md

           be converted from Markdown, so you will have to use HTML for any formatting.

+    * **page_order:** For index pages (i.e ones with other pages beneath), this is a list specifying the order of child pages in the [site index](#site-index).
+      Any pages not included here will put be put in alphabetical order at the end.

 * **Content section**

     This section contains the actual content for the page, written in Markdown.